dloscutoff/pip/docs/Variables.md

 - *Special variables* have side effects when accessed and/or assigned.
 - *Regex match variables* can be accessed normally, but they are automatically set each time a regex match is completed.
 See also the section on [regex in Pip](https://github.com/dloscutoff/pip/blob/master/docs/Regex%20operations.md).

+Note: unlike other lowercase letters, `j` is not a variable; it is reserved for future use.

 ## Local variables

 `a` First argument of the current function (at top level, first command-line argument)